-Side Events will be organized during the whole period of the Bridge Festival, i.e. from Friday July 28 to Sunday August 6.
+Side Events will be organized during the whole period of the Bridge Festival, i.e. from Friday July 29 until Sunday August 7.

 The Side Events are of four categories; named after the master points award given - Bronze, Bronze Handicap, Silver and Gold.